 - ¼ cup toasted shaved coconut

-Add all jerk ingredients in blender blitz until smooth.
+- Add all jerk ingredients except chicken stock in the blender blitz until smooth.